 Besides being grossly underpaid, many diamond miners work in extremely dangerous conditions.
 Small-scale diamond mining is often conducted without training or expertise.
 Miners may lack safety equipment and the proper tools.
 They can easily die or be injured in landslides, mine collapses, and other accidents.

 Diamond mining also contributes to public health problems.
 The sex trade thrives in many diamond mining towns, leading to the spread of HIV and other sexually transmitted diseases.
-Environmental devastation resulting from diamond mining is a further cause of disease.
+Environmental devastation resulting from diamond mining is another cause of disease.
 In Sierra Leone, miners have littered the landscape with thousands of abandoned mining pits.
 These pits fill with stagnant rainwater, become infested with mosquitoes, and serve as breeding grounds for malaria.

 Back to top

 Because children are considered an easy source of cheap labor, they are regularly employed in the diamond mining industry.
 In some areas of Africa, children make up more than a small part of the workforce.
 One survey of diamond miners in the Lunda Norte province of Angola found that 46% of miners were between the ages of 5 and 16.

 For children trapped in the diamond mines, life is full of hardship.
 Children work long days, often six or seven days a week.
 Compared with adults, they are even more vulnerable to injuries and accidents.
 Physically challenging tasks such as digging with heavy shovels or carrying bags of gravel can leave them hurt or in pain.
 Because of their small size, children also may be asked to perform the most dangerous activities such as entering narrow mineshafts or descending into pits where landsides may claim their lives.